RichardKelley/richardkelley.github.io/about.md

 description: Overview of me, and contact information.
 ---

-## About
+## About Me

-I am a computer scientist studying artificial intelligence and robotics.
-I currently work at the [University of Nevada](http://www.unr.edu/intelligent-mobility){:target="blank"}.
+I am a roboticist, currently working on self-driving cars at the [University of Nevada](http://www.unr.edu/intelligent-mobility){:target="blank"}.

 ### Videos